 Hey, I'm as willing to have my manuscript scrutinized as the next

 fellow.
-It's just that, by the time a writer's work has been
+It's just that, by the time a writer's work has been edited for

-hardly be surprised if there's no manuscript left at all.
+surprised if there's no manuscript left at all.

 Tuesday